roboydk/topo-verify/README.md

 ## Requirements

 - Minimum 2 VM to start (1gb of RAM) in Vagrant and Vagrant itself.
-- The following Python dependencies `pip install paramiko networkx pyyaml`.
+- Install Python dependencies `pip install -r requirements.txt`.

 ## How to use it: